JanetNANZI/Janet-Zheng-Profile/README.md

 - Data Visualization (PowerBI)
 - Special Topic: Data Manipulation in Python
 ### Adjunct Instructor - Columbia University, New York, NY	(01/2021 – 05/2022)
-- Introuduction of Python in Data Science
+- Introduction of Python in Data Science

 ## Publications
 1. Antonios Saravanos, Dongnanzi Zheng, and Stavros Zervoudakis.
 2022.
 Measuring Consumer Perceived Warm-Glow for Technology Adoption Modeling.
 In Proceedings of the 8th International Conference on e-Society, e-Learning and e-Technologies (ICSLT '22).
 Association for Computing Machinery, New York, NY, USA, 95–102. https://doi.org/10.1145/3545922.3545938